cmosboss/juristat/README.md

 10: Setup delete / hide functionality to hit the DB and update the state object.

-11: Cleanup of code and variable names.
+11: Cleanup of code and variable names along with some linting (ignoring windows vs mac issues).